swanson122/Basic-file-manipulation-GitHub/README.md

 ## Preparing the directory structure and get the first file
 Then, let's go to our working directory and make a new directory called ```Lab_5```
 ```
-# Cheking in which directory you are located
+# Checking in which directory you are located
 pwd
 # Moving to the correct working directory
 cd /fs/scratch/PAS####/username